DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/description.md

 ## Handle Value Change

 Set the [onValueChanged](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#onValueChanged) property to handle the **value** change.
-In this demo, the [DateBox](/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) and the Calendar both use this property to pass values between each other.
-You can use one of these components to change the date.
-See how it affects the other.
+In this demo, the [DateBox](/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) and the Calendar both use this property to pass values between each other, and you can use one of these components to change the date.

 ## Customize Cell Appearance